cockroachdb/docs/v22.1/hash-sharded-indexes.md

 docs_area: develop
 ---

-If you are working with a table that must be indexed on sequential keys, you should use **hash-sharded indexes**.
-Hash-sharded indexes distribute sequential traffic uniformly across ranges, eliminating single-range hot spots and improving write performance on sequentially-keyed indexes at a small cost to read performance.
+Hash-sharded indexes distribute sequential traffic uniformly across ranges, eliminating single-range hot spots and improving write performance on sequentially-keyed indexes.
+Hash-sharded indexes are ideal for tables that require frequent writing of sequential data and infrequent range scanning of such data.

 {{site.data.alerts.callout_info}}
 Hash-sharded indexes are an implementation of hash partitioning, not hash indexing.